RobeZH/Frontier-CS/README.md

 ## Submitting Results

+Reference solutions and full test cases are withheld.
 We release partial test cases so you can develop and debug locally.
 For full evaluation and leaderboard inclusion, please follow the instructions in [SUBMIT.md](SUBMIT.md) and submit your solutions to qmang@berkeley.edu, wenhao.chai@princeton.edu, huanzhimao@berkeley.edu, or zhifei.li@berkeley.edu.

 Questions?
 Join our [Discord](https://discord.gg/k4hd2nU4UE)